PolusAI/microjson/docs/index.md

 It MAY contain the following properties:

 - `"units"`: Representing the units of the corresponding axis in the axes property.
-It MUST be an array with the elements having any of the following values: `[“pixel“, “meter”, ”decimeter”, “centimeter“, “millimeter”, “micrometer”, “nanometer”, “picometer“, “radian“, “degree“]`
+It MUST be an array with the elements having any of the following values: `[“angstrom", "attometer", "centimeter", "decimeter", "exameter", "femtometer", "foot", "gigameter", "hectometer", "inch", "kilometer", "megameter", "meter", "micrometer", "mile", "millimeter", "nanometer", "parsec", "petameter", "picometer", "terameter", "yard", "yoctometer", "yottameter", "zeptometer", "zettameter“]`
 - `"pixelsPerUnit"`: A decimal value, except for angles, where it SHOULD have the value “0”.